A.D.:

 Political Relations

 Nepal and the Republic of Korea celebrated the 50th Anniversary of the establishment of diplomatic relations with the tagline ‘Everesting Friendship: Nepal-Korea 50th Anniversary’ in 2024.
-The occasion was marked with the organization of various commemorative events including exchange of congratulatory messages between the Prime Minister of Nepal and the President of the Republic of Korea.
+The occasion was marked with the organisation of various commemorative events including exchange of congratulatory messages between the Prime Minister of Nepal and the President of the Republic of Korea.

 Exchange of Visits